Off Plan Property Mortgage or Post-Handover Payment Plan: Which One is Better?

 7. More privacy.
 No background checks like the banks

-The Bottom Line: Off Plan Mortgage or Payment Plan?
+The Bottom Line: Off Plan Property Mortgage or Payment Plan?

-Not every off-plan investor is a cash buyer and not every off plan buyer qualifies for a mortgage in Dubai.
+Not every investor is a cash buyer and not every investor qualifies for an off plan property mortgage.

 Post-payment plans may seem great on the surface but delays are very likely to happen and there are more financial risks than expected, so it’s important to do your due diligence and understand your risk and rewards.